Anesthesia, Mona Lisa

 The last time Bad Religion and Social Distortion shared a bill down here in San Diego County, the opening act apparently had to shake down the promoter for gas money.
 Almost 39 years later, things have changed a bit.
 This past Friday night the two bands packed in over 10,000 people at the North Island Credit Union Amphitheatre in Chula Vista - a large outdoor venue where I’d previously seen Iron Maiden, Mötley Crüe, Slayer, and Maná.

 No metal or rock en español bands tonight, though.
-Instead it would be two of the most notable 2nd wave punk bands from Southern California unleashing their unique brands of punk and alt rock sharing the stage, on the fourth night of their co-headlining US tour.
+Instead it would be two of the most notable 2nd wave punk bands from Southern California unleashing their unique brands of punk and alt rock and sharing the stage, on the fourth night of their co-headlining US tour.

 Bad Religion hit the stage at 8:20PM to an already full amphitheater and kicked off their set with “Infected,” the third single off their 2nd major label album Stranger Than Fiction - a dud of a song off a dud of an album.
 But hey, this is a big loud rock show and a sea of fools don’t know any better.
 Hell, a couple $20 cocktails and a hit from the vape your old lady snuck in under her left titty and that track might even feel good to bang your head to.